Skip to main content

 caution

-Please note that since our data files are usually accessed through a Docker volume, there is a noticeable performance penalty when running Illumina Connected Annotations in Docker.
+Please note that there is a noticeable performance penalty when running Illumina Connected Annotations in Docker as our data files are accessed through a Docker volume.

 tip